 - Organized the Inaugural Trainee Retreat, held at the Starr Center on March 7, 2018.

 - Successfully drove the “Junior Voice” workstream within the BroadNext10 initiative, leading to a round of trainee funding which not only funded trainee projects, but also taught and mentored applicants and awardees on submitting proposals, refining their scientific vision, and managing their awards.

-- Developing the “Facing Forward” series, a lecture with senior Broad leadership discussing how they overcame challenges in their careers.
-The series launched with Institute Director Eric Lander with plans to invite other key scientific leaders of the Broad community.
+- Developed the “Facing Forward” series, a lecture with senior Broad leadership discussing how they overcame challenges in their careers.
+This luncheon series will relaunch in Winter 2020.